Alone in the Dark (1992 video game): Background

 Alone in the Dark was directed by Infogrames programmer Frédérick Raynal (pictured in 2007).

 In 1991, the French video game developer Infogrames acquired the rights to adapt Chaosium's Call of Cthulhu role-playing game (based on H. P. Lovecraft's Cthulhu Mythos) into a series of video games.
 When brainstorming ideas for what an adaptation would entail, Infogrames CEO Bruno Bonnell proposed a game where players would use matches to gain snapshot views of a completely dark environment.
-Frédérick Raynal, a programmer at Infogrames, was struck by the concept: As a fan of horror film directors like Dario Argento and George A. Romero, Raynal had long wanted to create a horror-based game, and so he approached Bonnell, asking if he could lead the project.
+Frédérick Raynal, a programmer at Infogrames, was struck by the concept.
+As a fan of horror film directors like Dario Argento and George A. Romero, Raynal had long wanted to create a horror-based game, and so he approached Bonnell, asking if he could lead the project.
 Raynal also proposed that the game be rendered using 3D animation.
-Bonnell, however, felt that such a game was not possible, given the technical limitations of the time, and so he assigned Raynal to work on a French port of Maxis's city-building simulator SimCity (1989).
+However, Bonnell felt that such a game was not possible, given the technical limitations of the time, and so he assigned Raynal to work on a French port of Maxis's city-building simulator SimCity (1989).
 Despite this setback, Raynal was determined to realize his horror game concept, and to convince Bonnell that such a project was feasible, hewith the help of fellow Infogrames employee Didier Chanfrayspent his evenings working on a 3D animation engine to power the game.